asablue65/iMac-5k-monitor-conversion/README.md

 9. extra AC outlet
 * By placing a secured M16 plug, my monitor provides AC to my M4 Mac Mini.
 (Special wiring required)

+10. My BOM pictures are inside the PNG folder, you can photo google them, and purchase at the place at your convenience.
+* GOOD LUCK with your own iMac 5K conversion

+#Conclusion:
+* I like my conversion,though not perfect, I have reused everything I could so it provides suitable functions I needed.
+* I do not own the skill to resketch my own 3D printings, but I hope that can be nailed, too ;)